Regional food specialties

 -German Taverns, Butchers & Bakeries in The Brat Capitol of the World

-Somehow this terrific little town always gets overlooked when talking fun spots to visit in Wisconsin.
-Its the damn name I tell ye, must of been pissed at the parents as a kid.
+Somehow this terrific little town always gets overlooked when talking about fun spots to visit in Wisconsin.
+Its the damn name I tell ya, they must’ve been pissed at their parents as a kid.
 Well anyway it's that time of the year for Oktoberfests and Sheboygan's gotta good one.
 So I thought now would be the time to share here.

 Nice early afternoon at Al & Al's

 Their schnitzel was amazing and one of the best sandwiches I had that summer.
 Perfectly fried tender pieces placed inside one of Sheboygan's famous hard rolls and topped with crisped up extra buttered diced onions and some brown mustard.
 So good we ordered another for the road.
 We also enjoyed Spaten's Optimator, seen in pic above, it's a great tasting beer that's very similar to root beer except with the alcohol.
 Al & Al's hosts an Oktoberfest every year (Oct.
 5th and 6th 2012) in which the entire area around the restaurant shuts down and the streets are crowded and flooded with beer booths and food from Al & Al's.
 Paul puts the whole thing on with his wife and locals help for 1,000's of visitors.
 One of Wisconsin's best fests or so I was told.
 I'm going to try and go.

 We managed to wander around and take in the town while sneaking in a few more food stops before we made our way to Green Bay.
 Some great brat burgers in the land of bratwurst can be seen HERE.

 Any of the old time readers that used to play with Garton Toys?
 Old factory turned lofts...